jurjen93/lofar_helpers/README.md

 ```from h5_merger import h5_check```\
 or \
 ```from h5_merger import output_check``` \
-where you can insert an solution file in the function.
+where you can insert a solution file in the function.

 #### Command line
 Use the script with the command line with the following parameters with ```python h5_merger.py <PARAM>```: